waleedabdeen/vite-react-ts-ssr/README.md

 ## Linting

-Linting is configured with [https://eslint.org/](Eslint 9.x), which yses a new config file `eslint.config.js`.
+Linting is configured with [Eslint 9.x](https://eslint.org/), which yses a new config file `eslint.config.js`.
 To lint all files manually, run `npm run lint`

 ## Formatting

-The project is configured to format the code using [https://prettier.io/](prettier).
+The project is configured to format the code using [prettier](https://prettier.io/).
 If you are using vscode, the files will auto format upon saving.
 Just make sure that prettier plugin `esbenp.prettier-vscode` for vscode is installed.